Imageomics/HDR-SMood-Challenge/pages/terms.md

 # Beetles as Sentinel Taxa Challenge: Rules

 Submissions must be made before the end of phase 1.
-You may make 5 submissions every day of the challenge; the last submission will be used to determine the winner.
+You may make up to 10 submissions each day of the challenge; the last submission will be used to determine the winner.

 This challenge is governed by the [HDR ML Challenge Terms and Conditions](https://www.nsfhdr.org/mlchallenge-y2).